 Qualifying Conditions for Medical Cannabis in Maryland

-Any Maryland resident whose provider recommends medical cannabis as a treatment option for a qualifying medical condition is eligible to register with the Maryland Medical Cannabis Commission (MMCC) as a patient.
-As specified by the MMCC, the following medical conditions qualify a patient for a medical cannabis prescription:
+Any Maryland resident whose provider recommends medical cannabis as a treatment option for a qualifying medical condition is eligible to register with the Maryland Cannabis Administration (MCA) as a patient.
+As specified by the MCA, the following medical conditions qualify a patient for a medical cannabis prescription:

 - Wasting Syndrome